iExecBlockchainComputing/iexec-doc/intro.rst

 Data providers that own valuable datasets can make them available for use by applications through the iExec Data Store.

-iExec pay per task model empowers Intel SGX and IBM Datashield and offers new opportunities of creating highly-secure applications that respect data privacy and ownership.
+iExec pay per task model empowers Intel SGX and IBM Datashield to offer new opportunities of creating highly-secure applications that respect data privacy and ownership.

 For Cloud Resource Requesters